2010 U.S. Senior Open

-The 2010 U.S. Senior Open was a senior major golf championship and the 31st U.S. Senior Open, held from July 29 to August 1 at Sahalee Country Club in Sammamish, Washington.
-It was the first U.S. Senior Open played at the course.
+The 2010 U.S. Senior Open was a senior major golf championship and the 31st U.S. Senior Open, held July 29 to August 1 at Sahalee Country Club in Sammamish, Washington, a suburb east of Seattle.
+It was the first U.S. Senior Open played at the course, which hosted the PGA Championship in 1998.

-World Golf Hall of Fame member Bernhard Langer won by three strokes over Seattle native Fred Couples.
-The 2010 event was Langer's second senior major championship victory in as many weeks.
+World Golf Hall of Fame member Bernhard Langer won by three strokes over Seattle native Fred Couples, his second senior major championship victory in as many weeks.